Our Services

 Understanding how and why sexual habits change during pregnancy can help reduce confusion, guilt, or pressure.
 It can also help couples maintain intimacy in ways that feel safe and comfortable.

-If you're unsure whether symptoms you're experiencing are pregnancy-related, try Ubie's free AI-powered Pregnancy Symptom Checker to get personalized insights about what's happening in your body.
+If you're unsure whether symptoms you're experiencing are pregnancy-related, Ubie's free AI-powered Symptom Checker can help you understand what's happening in your body and whether you should speak to a healthcare provider.

 Libido during pregnancy is influenced by three main factors: